callahantiff/PheKnowLator/README.rst

 *Note.* To ensure reproducibility, after downloading data, a metadata file is output for the ontologies (`ontology_source_metadata.txt`_) and edge data sources (`edge_source_metadata.txt`_).

-*Construct Knowledge Graph*
+*CONSTRUCT KNOWLEDGE GRAPH*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The `KG Construction`_ Wiki page provides a detailed description of the knowledge construction process (please see the knowledge graph `README`_ for more information).
-Please make sure you have created the documents listed below prior to constructing a knowledge graph.
+Please make sure the documents listed below are presented in the specified location prior to constructing a knowledge graph.
 Click on each document for additional information.
+Note, that cloning this library will include a version of these documents that points to the current build.
+If you use this versoin then there is no need to download anything prior to running the program.

 * `resources/construction_approach/subclass_construction_map.pkl`_
 * `resources/Master_Edge_List_Dict.json`_ ➞ *automatically created after edge list construction*